M0h3eN/bndfcluster/README.md

 ###  Create the cluster

-[Docker](https://www.docker.com/) and [Docker Compose](https://www.docker.com/compose/) should be installed in order to create the cluster.
-Generally docker is supported in all operation systems but, since the scripts required for creating cluster is written in [Bash](https://www.gnu.org/software/bash/)  Windows os is not supported currently.
+[Docker](https://www.docker.com/), and [Docker Compose](https://www.docker.com/compose/) should be installed in order to create the cluster.
+Generally all operating systems have support for docker.

 ```bash
 $ git clone https://github.com/M0h3eN/bndfcluster.git